bgrgicak/playground-tester/README.md

 This script checks if plugins from WordPress.org are compatible with WordPress Playground.
 Plugins are sorted by active installs and downloads starting from the most popular ones.

-[Playground Error Report](reports/playground_stats.md) are generated daily (TBD) and pushed to the `reports` folder.
+[Playground Error Report](reports/playground_stats.md) are generated daily and pushed to the `reports` folder.

 [SQL Errors Report](reports/sql-errors.md)

 [PHP Errors Report](reports/php-errors.md)

-[Plugin logs](logs/) are generated daily (TBD) and pushed to the `logs` folder.
+[Plugin logs](logs/) are generated daily and pushed to the `logs` folder.
 Each plugin has its own log file with errors from the last run.
 Use git history to see previous days logs.

 ## Dependencies